What is a professional home inspection?

 Why should a home be inspected?

-Home may be where the heart is but a home is also a very large piece of technology.
+The home may be where the heart is, but a home is also a huge technology piece.
 It is a big machine that performs numerous functions.
 Its various systems and components keep us dry when it’s wet outdoors, warm or cool depending on the season, healthy by providing sanitary facilities, keep us safe, and provide a place to work, play, study, and entertain.
-In order to do all these things, a home’s systems and components not only have to function on their own, they must also function together.
+To do all these things, a home’s systems and components have to function independently, but they must also function together.

 A professional home inspection provides valuable information about the condition and operation of these systems and components.
 It assists buyers in assessing the need for both immediate and preventive maintenance.
-Very often, a professional home inspector is the only individual in a real estate transaction whose interests are entirely those of the buyer and who enters the home solely on the buyer’s behalf.
+A professional home inspector is often the only individual in a real estate transaction whose interests are entirely those of the buyer and who enters the home solely on the buyer’s behalf.

 Do all homes need to be inspected?

-A competent inspection can discover issues with systems in a new home which, during normal use, may not become evident until after the builder’s warranty had expired.
+A competent inspection can discover issues with systems in a new home that may not become evident during normal use until after the builder’s warranty had expired.
 A buyer is always in a stronger position to get corrective measures performed before the closing rather than after, no matter how comprehensive a warranty might be.

 Who are professional home inspectors?

-Professional home inspectors are highly educated, trained, and skilled observers and educators who possess broad technical knowledge about the systems and components of a home and the skills necessary to apply that knowledge.
-At present (2005) about twenty-eight states have some form of regulation of home inspectors ranging from simple registration to extremely restrictive requirements.
-The majority of the states that have chosen to regulate home inspectors do so through some form of registration or licensing that requires meeting specific experience and education criteria; testing of specific minimum technical knowledge and skills; and adherence to a standard of practice.
+Professional home inspectors are highly educated, trained, and skilled observers and educators who possess broad technical knowledge about the systems and components and the skills necessary to apply that knowledge.
+At present (2005), about twenty-eight states have some form of regulation of home inspectors ranging from simple registration to extremely restrictive requirements.
+The majority of the states that have chosen to regulate home inspectors do so through some form of registration or licensing that requires meeting specific experience and education criteria, testing of specific minimum technical knowledge and skills, and adherence to a standard of practice.

-Professional home inspectors do not offer to perform modifications or corrective measures to address any conditions determined in the course of performing an inspection.
-If a real estate professional or a buyer needs the names of qualified professionals to perform any work, inspectors who choose to provide guidance in this area should provide the names of at least three qualified individuals or companies or suggest using the telephone book Yellow Pages under the appropriate heading.
+Professional home inspectors do not offer to perform modifications or corrective measures to address any conditions determined in performing an inspection.
+If a real estate professional or a buyer needs the names of qualified professionals to perform any work, inspectors who choose to guide in this area should provide the names of at least three qualified individuals or companies or suggest using the telephone book Yellow Pages under the appropriate heading.

 What qualifications should a professional home inspector have?

 Because the home inspection profession is regulated in some states and not in others, home inspectors’ credentials will vary.
-In states that regulate home inspectors, all professional home inspectors should meet all of the requirements of the state in which they perform their work.
-In states that do not regulate home inspectors, there are other ways for home buyers to identify competent home inspectors.
+In states that regulate home inspectors, all professional home inspectors should meet all of the state's requirements in which they perform their work.
+In states that do not regulate home inspectors, there are other ways for homebuyers to identify competent home inspectors.

-Training and Experience: This may include a state mandated educational program in states that regulate home inspectors as well as an inspector’s background in architecture, building trades, engineering, or specific non-mandated educational and training in the field of home inspection.
-Inspectors may also have “time under their belts” having been self-employed or employed by a home inspection company as a home inspector for a period of time.
-However, it would be a mistake to assume that a home inspector who is just starting out could not perform a competent home inspection.
+Training and Experience: This may include a state-mandated educational program in states that regulate home inspectors and an inspector’s background in architecture, building trades, engineering, or specific non-mandated educational and training in the field of home inspection.
+Inspectors may also have “time under their belts,” having been self-employed or employed by a home inspection company as a home inspector for a period of time.
+However, it would be a mistake to assume that a home inspector who is just starting could not perform a competent home inspection.
 A well-trained “new” inspector may be just as technically competent, methodical, patient, and careful as an inspector who has been inspecting for a longer time because the new inspector really wants to do a good job and the knowledge and skills he or she has recently learned are still fresh.

-Associations: Anyone who has belonged to a professional association knows that membership in a professional association does not automatically equate with competence.
+Associations: Anyone who has belonged to a professional association knows that membership in a professional association does not automatically equate to competence.
 What anyone gets out of an association is strictly dependent on the individual.
-It is important to remember that the primary functions of any professional association are to promote the profession, to protect the association’s members, and to educate the association’s members.
-The benefits that accrue to the public that is served by the members of professional associations can be real and quite useful, but they are tangential and secondary to the primary functions that serve the association members.
+It is important to remember that any professional association's primary functions are to promote the profession, protect the association’s members, and educate the association’s members.
+The benefits that accrue to the public that professional associations serve can be real and quite useful.
+Still, they are tangential and secondary to the primary functions that serve the association members.

 There are numerous professional associations for home inspectors at the state, national, and international levels.
 Perhaps the oldest and most widely recognized is the American Society of Home Inspectors (ASHI).
-ASHI has done a remarkable job of self-promotion but it is by no means the only professional association providing benefits to home inspectors and to the public.
-There are others such as the National Association of Home Inspectors (NAHI), the National Association of Certified Home Inspectors (NACHI), and the Canadian Association of Home and Property Inspectors (CAHPI) as well as individual state associations such as the California Real Estate Inspection Association (CREIA).
-Each of these associations has its own membership requirements, continuing education requirements, standards of professional practice, and code of ethics.
+ASHI has done a remarkable job of self-promotion, but it is by no means the only professional association providing benefits to home inspectors and the public.
+There are others such as the National Association of Home Inspectors (NAHI), the National Association of Certified Home Inspectors (NACHI), and the Canadian Association of Home and Property Inspectors (CAHPI), as well as individual state associations such as the California Real Estate Inspection Association (CREIA).
+Each of these associations has its own membership requirements, continuing education requirements, professional practice standards, and code of ethics.

 Of these, the standards and codes of ethics are the most important.
-Standards of professional practice provide minimum requirements and guidelines members are to follow in the performance of home inspections as well as both general and specific limitations and exclusions for inspections.
-Codes of ethics outline and delineate a member’s ethical duties and obligations to customers and to the public.
-It is important to note that the standards of professional practice and the codes of ethics of virtually every professional home inspector association as well as those adopted under individual state regulatory requirements are, with only minor exceptions, identical.
+Professional practice standards provide minimum requirements, and guidelines are followed in the performance of home inspections and general and specific limitations and exclusions for inspections.
+Codes of ethics outline and delineate a member’s ethical duties and obligations to customers and the public.
+It is important to note that the standards of professional practice and the codes of ethics of virtually every professional home inspector association and those adopted under individual state regulatory requirements are, with only minor exceptions, identical.

-Therefore, if professional home inspectors state in their promotional materials and inspection contract that their inspections are performed in accordance with any one of these standards of professional practice and codes of ethics, then they are meeting the same inspection standards of most states and professional associations regardless of whether or not they belong to a professional association.
+Therefore, if professional home inspectors state in their promotional materials and inspection contract that their inspections are performed by any one of these standards of professional practice and codes of ethics, then they are meeting the same inspection standards of most states and professional associations regardless of whether or not they belong to a professional association.

-In the final analysis, a professional home inspector’s credentials are only as good as the inspector.
+A professional home inspector’s credentials are only as good as the inspector's in the final analysis.
 Even membership in multiple associations cannot by itself make a poor inspector a good inspector and, conversely, an inspector can be a consummately competent and professional home inspector without belonging to any professional associations.

-Home inspectors should be assessed on the basis of a whole picture of the individual inspector, not simply on one or two aspects.
+Home inspectors should be assessed based on the individual inspector's whole picture, not simply on one or two aspects.

 Do inspectors need to be engineers?

-The training and experience of professional engineers is necessarily narrow and highly specialized.
-In many states the governmental agency that regulates the practice of engineering has the power to suspend or revoke the licenses of professional engineers who are found to be performing services beyond their competency, training, or education.
-This means that engineers cannot provide engineering evaluations of the multiple diverse systems in a home unless they are specifically educated, trained, and experienced in the evaluation of each of those systems.
+The training and experience of professional engineers are necessarily narrow and highly specialized.
+In many states, the governmental agency that regulates engineering practice has the power to suspend or revoke the licenses of professional engineers who are found to be performing services beyond their competency, training, or education.
+This means that engineers cannot provide engineering evaluations of the multiple diverse systems in a home unless they are specifically educated, trained, and experienced in evaluating each of those systems.

 This does not mean that professional engineers cannot be competent professional home inspectors.
 It simply means that, unless they meet the criteria outlined above, they cannot claim to be performing an engineering evaluation of all of the systems in a home.
 While many professional home inspectors have backgrounds in building construction, engineering, or other related fields and they bring their knowledge to bear on their work as inspectors, in the final analysis, all professional home inspectors bring their own unique perspectives, knowledge, training, and skills to every inspection they perform.
 That is what makes them professionals.